henryhe1/space-vitae/content/about.md

 Hello internet wanderer!
 The idea of a static blog was inspired by my good friend Edward [(edho.me)](http://edho.me) and serves as a space for my thoughts and reflections.
 I started it in order to write more, because I like writing and it helps me process life a bit better.
 Hopefully it is inspiring or interesting to you as well.

-I am a final-year medical student in Canada, so many of the posts will probably be medicine-related.
+I am a resident doctor in Canada, so many of the posts will probably be medicine-related.
 Other potential topics include tech, music, and fitness, and I'll try my best to organize them with tags for easy navigation.
 Thank you for joining me on this journey.

 ### tech stuff